 You can visit the Commons and Lords Chambers as well as the historic Westminster Hall, but you need to book your tour in advance.
 It’s a fascinating place and the best to start exploring London from.
-You will walk through the history of the British Empire and the building of its current multiethnic society.
+You will walk through the history of the British Empire and the building of its current multicultural society.

 2. Big Ben